kiddiRU/Verk1_H1/designDocument/sketch.md

 Enter Team name or l for the list of all team or q to quit: abcd

 --> abcd was found, do you want to continue?
-Y: Yes
+Y Yes
-N: No
+N No

 ##### Remove a Team
 Enter Team name or l for the list of all teams in the tournament or q to quit: abcd

 --> abcd was found, do you want to continue?
-Y: Yes
+Y Yes
-N: No
+N No

 ##### Edit Time of Date
 --> old date: 2025-09-11 -> 2025-12-24